 Think you may have found asbestos?
 Get peace of mind fast with Airsafe.

 Airsafe’s NATA accredited laboratory uses state-of-the-art equipment to get you a definitive answer about asbestos.
-We get you the results quickly — the same day if required — with no additional fees for a fast turnaround, just a low fixed price per sample.
+We get you the results quickly for a low fixed price per sample.

 Questions about asbestos testing?
 Call Airsafe on (02) 9555 9034